alttch/finac/doc/readme.rst

 -  **transaction** movements from (credit) / to (debit) and between accounts

-Assets have **rates** - value of one asset, relative to other.
+Assets have got **rates** - the value of one asset, relative to other.

-Transactions can be simple (no counterparty) or classic double-entry bookkeeping (between debit and credit account)
+Transactions can be simple (no counterparty) or classic double-entry bookkeeping (between debit and credit account).

 .. code:: python